Book an

 What Problems Do Skin Tags Cause?

-Except for the cosmetic appearance, skin tags usually cause no natural pain or drawback.
+Except for the cosmetic appearance, skin tags usually cause no natural pain or discomfort.
 These tiny skin developments generally cause symptoms when they are repeatedly irritated (for example, by the collar or in the groin).
-Cosmetic removal for unsightly appearance is perhaps the foremost common reason they are removed.
+Cosmetic removal for unsightly appearance is perhaps the most common reason they are removed.
 Occasionally, a tag may require removal because it has become irritated and red from trauma (hemorrhage) or black from twisting and death of the skin tissue (necrosis).
-Sometimes, they may become snagged by dress, jewelry, pets, or seat belts, causing pain or drawback.
+Sometimes, they may become snagged by dress, jewelry, pets, or seat belts, causing pain or damage.
 Overall, these are very benign growths that have no cancer (malignant) potential.

 Occasionally, a tag may involuntarily fall off without any pain or drawback.
 This may occur after the tag has twisted on itself at the stalk base, interrupting the blood flow to the tag.